Practical-ASP-NET/BlazorTailwindTemplate/README.md

 ## Install template from source

+Alternatively, if you'd prefer, you can install it yourself from the source.

-Download the source then you can install the template 'offline'.
+Download the source then change into the `content` folder.

+From there you can install the template using `dotnet new --install`.

+There's **no need to build anything first**.
+In fact, if you do build the project inside the content folder you might end up with extra folders (like bin, obj) being included in the template.

 ```bash
 cd content